0xRhayanne/MemoryDebugger/README.md

 `Memory Debugger` is a lightweight and extensible C library for detecting and reporting common memory issues such as:

-- Memory leaks
+- Memory leaks;
-- Double frees
+- Double frees;
-- Buffer overflows
+- Buffer overflows;
-- Memory usage statistics
+- Memory usage statistics;
-- Guarded allocations for overwrite detection
+- Guarded allocations for overwrite detection.

 It provides detailed runtime information and optional file logging to help C developers debug memory issues in real-time.